joseph-tharayil/whiskerFlick/README.md

 Run these simulations as described above.
 The EEG contribution for a specific presynaptic population is the difference between the EEG from the fully-connected circuit and the EEG from these simulations.
 This difference is calculated in the jupyter notebook described below.

 #### Effect of compressing spike times from PeriTC cells
 We investigate the effects of compressing the spike times of periTC cells on the EEG signal.
-We do so by generating a spike input file in which all of the spikes from the fully-connected circuit are present, but the spikes fromperiTC cells all occur simultaneously.
-To generate this file, run `EditSpikeTiming.sh`
+We do so by generating two spike input files, one in which all of the spikes from the fully-connected circuit are present except for those from PeriTC cells, and another in which only the spikes from periTC cells are present and where they all occur simultaneously.
+To generate the first file, run  `EditSpikeFile_Peri.sh`.
+To generate the second, run `EditSpikeTiming.sh`
 Then, run the simulation campaign in `rewired/disconnected/compressedTime`.

 ### Generating Figures